jesperpedersen/postgres-tools/LogAnalyzer/README.md

 * The number of executed queries, and the query itself
 * The total and maximum time spent in queries (top 20)
 * The interaction of each backend with time and transaction information
+* Histogram and time line of each query